-A recent review identified that male BMI and age contribute to unexplained RM 162.
-There are several case-control studies and a recent meta-analysis which demonstrate the rate of sperm aneuploidy in male partners of women with RM is higher, even where other semen parameters are within range (or typical) ^{163,164}.
-Sperm DNA fragmentation are breaks in the genome of spermatazoa 165 which have also been shown to be present more frequently in male partners of women with RM ^{164,166-170}.
+A recent review identified that male BMI and age contribute to unexplained RM .
+There are several case-control studies and a recent meta-analysis which demonstrate the rate of sperm aneuploidy in male partners of women with RM is higher, even where other semen parameters are within range (or typical) .
+Sperm DNA fragmentation are breaks in the genome of spermatazoa which have also been shown to be present more frequently in male partners of women with RM 170,172-176.
 However, this association has not been extensively examined with regards to pregnancy outcomes.
-One systematic review and meta-analysis demonstrated a lower pregnancy rate, and higher miscarriage rate, for couples where high levels of sperm DNA fragmentation existed in IVF and in intra-cytoplasmic sperm injection (ICSI) 171.
+One systematic review and meta-analysis demonstrated a lower pregnancy rate, and higher miscarriage rate, for couples where high levels of sperm DNA fragmentation existed in IVF and in intra-cytoplasmic sperm injection (ICSI) .

-Semen quality and sperm DNA fragmentation may be affected by modifiable risk factors such as smoking, alcohol consumption, weight status and presence of a varicocoele, but the degree to which such interventions may improve sperm quality and reduce RM risk remains unclear 172.
+Semen quality and sperm DNA fragmentation may be affected by modifiable risk factors such as smoking, alcohol consumption, weight status and presence of a varicocoele, but the degree to which such interventions may improve sperm quality and reduce RM risk or improve livebirth rate remains unclear .